xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 The main difference between experienced and less experienced founders is that they have larger repertoire of patterns to refer to.
 Call them frameworks, patterns, whatever.

-When the initial excitement fades, beginners start to panic but experienced founders know that this is just the usual trough of sorrow and stay focused.
+When the initial excitement fades, beginners start to panic but experienced founders know that this is just the usual trough of sorrow.
+They greet it like an old friend and stay focused.

 And the good news is that you don’t have to figure out everything yourself.
 Many generous founders that came before you did all the hard work of distilling thousands of hours of research and years of real-work experience into concise patterns you can upload into your brain in just a few hours.